 This can also be especially useful if you have a hard time getting started or have a perfectionist streak.
 Working through what you perceive as worthy for a trash bin will open creative gates for you to access only more and more creative ideas.

-Make things with someone in particular in mind
+Make art with someone in particular in mind.

 Think about a time you gave someone an object you made and it made them deeply happy.
 Take a minute to remember how their joy made you feel.
 Accessing this feeling not only improves your own joy, but it also can help you navigate creating more joy in your practice.